Lymphedema

-Lymphedema, also known as lymphoedema and lymphatic edema, is a condition of localized swelling caused by a compromised lymphatic system.
+Lymphedema (USA), lymphœdema (UK) also known as lymphatic edema (US)/œdema (UK), is a condition of localized swelling caused by a compromised lymphatic system.
 The lymphatic system functions as a critical portion of the body's immune system and returns interstitial fluid to the bloodstream.

 Lymphedema is most frequently a complication of cancer treatment or parasitic infections, but it can also be seen in a number of genetic disorders.
+Tissues with lymphedema are at high risk of infection because the lymphatic system has been compromised.

 Though incurable and progressive, a number of treatments may improve symptoms.
-Tissues with lymphedema are at high risk of infection because the lymphatic system has been compromised.

-While there is no cure, treatment may improve outcomes.
-This commonly include compression therapy, good skin care, exercise, and manual lymphatic drainage (MLD), which together are known as combined decongestive therapy.
+This commonly includes compression therapy, good skin care, exercise, and manual lymphatic drainage (MLD), which together are known as combined decongestive therapy.
 Diuretics are not useful.

 Signs and symptoms

-The most common manifestation of lymphedema is soft tissue swelling, edema.
+The most common manifestation of lymphedema is soft tissue swelling (edema).
 As the disorder progresses, worsening edema and skin changes including discoloration, verrucous (wart-like) hyperplasia, hyperkeratosis, papillomatosis, dermal thickening, and ulcers may be seen.
-Additionally, there is increased risk of infection of the skin, known as Erysipelas.
+Additionally, there is increased risk of infection of the skin, known as erysipelas.

 Complications

-When lymphatic impairment becomes so great that the lymph fluid exceeds the lymphatic system's ability to transport it, an abnormal amount of protein-rich fluid collects in the tissues.
+When lymphatic impairment becomes so great that the collected lymph fluid exceeds the lymphatic system's ability to transport it, an abnormal amount of protein-rich fluid collects in the tissues.
 Left untreated, this stagnant, protein-rich fluid causes tissue channels to increase in size and number, reducing oxygen availability.
-This interferes with wound healing and provides a rich culture medium for bacterial growth that can result in infections, cellulitis, lymphangitis, lymphadenitis, and, in severe cases, skin ulcers.
+This interferes with wound healing and provides a rich medium for bacterial growth which can result in skin infections, lymphangitis, lymphadenitis, and, in severe cases, skin ulcers.
 It is vital for lymphedema patients to be aware of the symptoms of infection and to seek immediate treatment, since recurrent infections or cellulitis, in addition to their inherent danger, further damage the lymphatic system and set up a vicious circle.

 In rare cases, lymphedema may lead to a form of cancer called lymphangiosarcoma, although the mechanism of carcinogenesis is not understood.
 Lymphedema-associated lymphangiosarcoma is called Stewart–Treves syndrome.
 Lymphangiosarcoma most frequently occurs in cases of long-standing lymphedema.
-The incidence of angiosarcoma is estimated to be 0.45% in patients living five years after radical mastectomy.
+The incidence of angiosarcoma five years after radical mastectomy is estimated to be 0.45% in surviving patients.
 Lymphedema is also associated with a low grade form of cancer called retiform hemangioendothelioma (a low grade angiosarcoma).

-Lymphedema can be disfiguring, and may result in a poor body image, which can cause psychological distress.
+Lymphedema can be disfiguring, and may result in a poor body image and psychological distress.
 Complications of lymphedema can cause difficulties in activities of daily living.

-Causes
+Causes and risk factors

 Lymphedema may be inherited (primary) or caused by injury to the lymphatic vessels (secondary).
+There are also risk factors that may increase one's risk of developing lymphedema such as old age, being overweight or obese, and having rheumatic or psoriatic arthritis.